 Also worth reading: Goodbye Eastern Europe, a delightful book that explains why Russia's war on Ukraine was inevitable; and The Blitz 1940-41, a handsomely illustrated campaign history from Osprey Books.
 More about both in the Warbird's Book Club.

-Here are nearly a thousand files on airplanes, pilots, and military history, grouped under these headings:
+Here are a thousand or so files on airplanes, pilots, and the wars of the past hundred years, grouped under these headings: